nickgamb/mindgardenai-platform-dev/README.md

 # MindGarden Platform

-MindGarden is a enterprise grade data orchestration and integration platform with a visual web client, an API server, and optional AI-core services.
+MindGarden is an enterprise-grade data orchestration and integration platform with a visual web client, an API server, and optional AI-core services.
 It lets you build flows connecting files, transforms, APIs, analytics, and storage, with Auth0-secured access and optional graph/DB backends.
 All core services are orchestrated with Docker Compose.
-On top of the core platform, domain-specific “Workloads” can be enabled via feature flags — the first workload suported is NeuroTech (EEG devices + experiments).
+On top of the core platform, domain-specific “Workloads” can be enabled via feature flags — the first workload supported is NeuroTech (EEG devices + experiments).

 ## Screenshots